gbrlambais/gbrlambais.github.io/_pages/projects.md

 ##### Working papers

 #### [Judicial Subversion: The Effects of Political Power on Court Outcomes](https://gbrlambais.github.io/judicial_subversion.pdf). (with [Henrik Sigstad](https://hsigstad.github.io)).
 Submitted.
-[Latest version: May 2020]
+[Latest version: April 2021]

 <button class="collapsible" id="subversion">Abstract</button>

 <div class="content" id="subversiondata" markdown="1">
 Are politicians in power treated more leniently in court?
-We show that candidates in Brazilian local elections charged with corruption are 43 percent less likely to be convicted if they narrowly win the election.
-There are small differences in the lawyers representing winners and losers, the effect is larger for members of powerful parties, and judges convicting mayors are more likely to be promoted by seniority than by merit.
+We show that Brazilian mayoral candidates charged with corruption are 65 percent less likely to be convicted if they narrowly win the election.
+There are small differences in the lawyers representing winners and losers, and judges convicting mayors are more likely to be promoted by seniority than by merit.
 This favoritism could lead to an adverse selection of politicians in elected offices: Politicians charged with corruption are more likely to run for election and to become the next mayor.
 </div>

 #### [Slave resistance, cultural transmission, and Brazil’s long-run economic development](https://gbrlambais.github.io/resistance_longrun.pdf).
 [Latest version: February 2020]